 Almost a year later, he was arrested in relation to a threat to the Al Noor mosque in the lead up to the anniversary of the massacre.

 What I was learning through all this is that it’s almost impossible to be publicly reporting on the far-right without becoming part of the story.
 And things were about to get closer to home.

 For me, literally.

 David here, again.
-I will send out Part 2 of Bryon’s essay later in the week, which looks at what happens when those he’s documenting decide to follow him home.
+This is Part 2 of Bryon’s essay, which looks at what happens when those he’s documenting decide to follow him home.
 If you want that delivered and haven’t already, sign up to Webworm (there’s a free & paid version):